flip1995/dotfiles/README.md

 $ git clone https://github.com/flip1995/dotfiles.git
 ```

 Now you only have to run `./install.sh`.
 It's tested on the latest Arch-Linux Version.
 If you're using another system, please check the script before running.

+If you have root access on your machine and want the .vimrc and all plugins to apply also when you're editing as root, then run `sudo ./install_root`.
+CAUTION: Read the 'install_root'-script carefully before running!
+It creates symlinks in your **root** directory and executes some other commands as root, that you may or may not want to be executed.

 A script to setup vim on Windows may follow.

 If the script isn't working properly go through following steps.